Problems of Learning (Programming Language) in (x) Days

 What Google might respond to your search as?

 I learned programming in a matter of 2 months.
 I just learned C# at that time.
 Not software programming!
-There was nothing that I knew about creating an efficient software, writing a good API, creating a web application and so on.
+There was nothing that I knew about creating efficient software, writing a good API, creating a web application, and so on.
 The more you practice the better you get.
 The more errors you get, the more you will understand.
-Sometimes when I go back in time 3 years ago and have a look at my questions, problems that I encountered, I laugh.
+Sometimes when I go back in time 3 years ago and have a look at the questions, and problems that I encountered, I laugh.
 That doesn't mean things are easy.
 That means practice has just given me enough understanding of these frameworks that now I can slice and dice them in any way that I want to.
 It also now has an impact on my social life.

 There is no limit to study

-I can build good applications in a matter of day or two.
+I can build good applications in a matter of a day or two.
 But that doesn't mean I should give up learning more and more about such a particular platform or subject.
 I have a good grip on the .NET Framework, but I believe I should learn more and more.

 Focus on something… Put smaller time periods in your learning

 But to learn something fully, you need to focus on it in a very better way.
 Give more and more time to it.
 Let it settle down.
-Give your education a short time of more like 30 minutes, 45 minutes regularly.
+Give your education a short time of more like 30 minutes, or 45 minutes regularly.
 Try something, learn something.
-You would stumble upon more like a million errors before you can think yourself as a pro beginner!
-Before you can even enter intermediate level, you will fall into the errors like a million, or billion times.
+You would stumble upon more than a million errors before you can think of yourself as a pro beginner!
+Before you can even enter the intermediate level, you will fall into the errors like a million, or billion times.

 Do not rush!

 Finally.
-It is you that understands best where you are deficient.
+It is you who understands best where you are deficient.
 The best learning environment is when there is an instructor available for you.
-Books, articles, blogs do not teach you in a way they can.
+Books, articles, and blogs do not teach you in the way they can.
 If you are a beginner never rely on them.
 If books were everything there would have been no requirement for a school, institution or university.
-There would have been great great libraries everywhere.
+There would have been great libraries everywhere.
 You should ask your instructor what to do and how to do it.
 Your instructor should help you out.
 He should be able to understand where you lag behind others.
 He should polish you in a way that you can really get into something.

 Similar Articles